JoshDoody/fsn/_posts/2016-06-13-how-to-ask-for-a-promotion-at-work.md

 title: How to ask for a promotion at work
 headline: Get promoted by thinking like a manager
 subhead: A proven two-step process to get your next promotion
-excerpt: A proven two-step process to get promoted at work by thinking like a manager.
+description: A proven two-step process to get promoted at work by thinking like a manager.
 categories:
   - promotion
 tags: